-For 2020, the standard deduction amounts will increase to $12,400 for individuals and married couples filing separately, $18,650 for heads of household, and $24,800 for married couples filing jointly and surviving spouses.
+For 2021 tax returns, the standard deduction amounts will increase to $12,550 for individuals and married couples filing separately, $18,800 for heads of household, and $25,100 for married couples filing jointly and surviving spouses.

-As a reminder, in 2018, the Tax Cuts and Jobs Act roughly doubled the standard deduction.
-It’s reported that this helped decrease tax payments for many of those who typically claim this standard deduction.
+As a reminder, the Tax Cuts and Jobs Act roughly doubled the standard deduction.
+Its goal was to decrease tax payments for many of those who typically claim this standard deduction.
 Although personal exemption deductions are no longer available, the larger standard deduction, combined with lower tax rates and an increased child tax credit, could result in less tax.
 You should consider running the numbers to assess the impact on your situation before deciding to take itemized deductions.

 The TCJA still eliminates or limits many of the previous laws concerning itemized deductions.
-An example is the state and local tax deduction (SALT), which is now capped at $10,000 per year, or $5,000 for a married taxpayer filing separately.
+An example is the state and local tax deduction (SALT), which is still currently capped at $10,000 per year, or $5,000 for a married taxpayer filing separately.

 Consider bunching charitable contributions or using a donor-advised fund.

-For many taxpayers, the larger standard deduction and changes to key itemized deductions resulted in them no longer itemizing.
-It was estimated that about 15 million filers used the charitable contribution write-off in 2018, a sharp decline from the 36 million who utilized it in 2017.
 For those taxpayers who are charitably inclined it makes sense to think about a plan.
 One way to utilize the tax advantages of charitable contributions is through a strategy referred to as “bunching”.
-Bunching is the consolidation of donations and other deductions into targeted years so that in those years, the deduction amount will exceed the standard deduction amount. (wsj.com 2/15/2019)
+Bunching is the consolidation of donations and other deductions into targeted years so that in those years, the deduction amount will exceed the standard deduction amount.

 Another strategy is to consider using a donor-advised fund.
 A donor-advised fund, or DAF, is a philanthropic vehicle established at a public charity.
 It allows donors to make a charitable contribution, receive an immediate tax benefit and then recommend grants from the fund over time.
 Taxpayers can take advantage of the charitable deduction when they’re at a higher marginal tax rate while actual payouts from the fund can be deferred until later.
 It can be a win-win situation.
 If you are charitably inclined and need some guidance, please call us and we can assist you.